melbsyd/Data_Analytics/README.md

 [TOC]

 # Purpose
-This project is divided into **two parts**. **Part 1** "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on a several variables that we choose. **Part 2** "US Elections", we will try to answer the question: ,,How does Democrat's election results affect farm performance?".
+This project is divided into **two parts**. **Part 1** "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on several variables that we choose. **Part 2** "US Elections", we will try to answer the question: ,,How does Democrat's election results affect farm performance?".

 # Part 1 - Agriculture Performance
+## Purpose
+In Part 1, we will:

+**1.** Compile the panel data set for every county (FIPS) and year (1928-1972)

+**2.** Choose several variables which may be related to farm performance.
 ## Input Data (+ source)
 * The "**United States Agriculture Data**" for the years **1840 - 2010** were published in Michigan by the ***Inter-university Consortium for Political and Social Research***.
 The data used were obtained internally under confident measures, however, a modified version of this data colletion, which includes also the year 2012, is freely available on the webpage of the *Inter-university Consortium for Political and Social Research* under [this link](https://www.icpsr.umich.edu/web/ICPSR/studies/35206 "this link").